 You will need a significant down payment to buy a home, making homeownership impossible for many young people.
 Check out The Home Loan Expert to give you an idea of how much you will pay for a mortgage in your area.

 Renting may be the cheaper option, but over time it will cost you more.
+Visit Rentberry website if you’d like to find cheap apartments which can directly help you save on your monthly expenses.
 After a mortgage is paid off, you will only pay for upkeep, whereas you will have to continue to rent permanently.

 While many landlords will allow you to do minor redecorating, you will not have the option for significant renovations in a rental property.
 Owning your home gives you more flexibility to put your stamp on it.